FAQs

 Masks may be required at drop off and pick up, and on any transportation while at camp depending on current health orders.

-Can you tell me about pool safety and supervision?
+Can you tell me about water safety and supervision?

 Safety is at the core of our aquatic program, and safety of campers and staff is paramount.
-Aquatic activities at camp require certified, trained staff in appropriate ratios, skill testing, safety systems, rescue equipment, rehearsed emergency procedures (before and throughout summer), and other guidelines to reinforce risk management and safety.
+Aquatic activities at camp require certified, trained staff in appropriate ratios, skill testing, safety systems, rescue equipment, rehearsed emergency procedures, and other guidelines to reinforce risk management and safety.

 Group Counselors swim with their campers along with lifeguard staff.
 Additional lifeguards are on deck supervising at all times.
-We maintain approximately a 4:1 camper to staff supervision ratio.
+We maintain 4:1 supervision ratio of campers to pool staff/lifeguards.

 Campers are in the pool for a 35-40-minute swim block; at least 20 minutes of the block is a lesson followed by free swim.
+Before free swim, all staff and campers are required to swim to the side of the pool to ensure pool is clear.
 The pool’s lap lane and deep end are roped off and only used by our highest-level swimmers with supervision.

 Can you tell me about camp safety?